-Sr. No. Charge Holder Name Asset under charge Туре Amount (in lacs) Delay in days Reason for delay 1 Bank Of Baroda IVenicle Charge yet to be registered 38.00 1 / Delay has occurred due to the bank's late submission of documents
+Sr. No. Charge Holder Name Asset under charge Туре Amount (in lacs) Delay in days Reason for delay As at 31st : March 2023 1 Bank of Baroda Vehicle Under Charge created 10.91 - The company established a charge of Rs 32 lakhs, as indicated in the addendum.
+However, according to the bank's records, the hypothecation is for Rs 42.91 lakhs.
+As at 31st As at 31st March 2022 1 Bank of Baroda Vehicle Charge yet to be registered 38.00 17 Delay has occurred due to the bank's late submission of documents.